rowanc1/scipy2024-article/article.md

 [^pub-costs]: Direct publication costs include: checking of manuscript, copyediting, typesetting, formatting figures/graphs/tables, XML and metadata preparation, and handling corrections [@10.12688/f1000research.27468.2].
 [^hidden-processes]: Much of the production publication processes are hidden from scientific authors, with typesetting focused on cross-references, linking citations, ensuring citations have appropriate IDs (e.g. DOIs) as well as conversion to JATS XML (a NISO standard for archiving scientific articles), metadata preparation to [CrossRef](https://crossref.org), and archiving services like LOCKSS (<https://lockss.org>) and CLOCKSS (<https://clockss.org>).
 Additionally, the many proprietary services and tools to create both online and PDF outputs of the authors work that are nicely typeset for reading on the web or online.

-One goal of the MyST Markdown project is to _dramatically_ reduce these direct-publication costs[^zero-cost] and directly provide structured data as an output of authoring and the ability to export content in a variety of formats including HTML, PDF and JATS-XML (a NISO standard for archiving scientific articles).
-Having structured data throughout authoring leads to a number of novel reading and authoring experiences [e.g. @eg:hover] and can provide new opportunities for reuse and quality checks when publishing [e.g. @eg:checks].
+One goal of the MyST Markdown project is to _dramatically_ reduce these direct-publication costs[^zero-cost] and directly provide structured data as an output of authoring as well as the ability to export content in a variety of formats including HTML, PDF and JATS-XML (a NISO standard for archiving scientific articles).
+In this article, we will demonstrate that having structured data throughout authoring leads to a number of novel reading and authoring experiences [e.g. @eg:hover], can provide new opportunities for reuse and quality checks when publishing [e.g. @eg:checks].
 Furthermore, these transformation processes can be run _continuously_ opening the possibilities for faster feedback [See @sec:continuous-science], iterative drafts, small tweaks and versioned improvements that otherwise would not be worth the time and cost.

-[^zero-cost]: The cost of transformation and producing structured content and metadata for a subset of users should approach zero.
-For example, technical users who can use open-source command-line tools like MyST Markdown and GitHub.
+[^zero-cost]: The cost of transforming author submissions to produce structured content and metadata should approach zero, at least for a subset of users.
+For example, _technical_ users who can use open-source command-line tools like MyST Markdown and GitHub.
 This has been shown to be the case for the Journal of Open Source Software (JOSS), for example, which has very low direct-publication costs per article [@10.7717/peerj-cs.147].

 (sec:computational-science)=